StefanTraistaru/batch-export/README.md

 **Explanation:** An SVG file can contain data that is not visible when displayed as an image.
 There can be multiple hidden layers in the file, that will not show up when opened with an image viewer, but still take up space in the file.
 For example, you cand have a file with two layers, layer1 containing a rectangle and layer2 containing a circle.
 If you hide layer1, save the file as an SVG and open it with an image viewer, only the circle will be displayed, however, the layer containing the rectangle is still in the file, but the image viewer knows not to display it.
 That means, not only that your file will have a size bigger than it needs to, but will also contain private data that you may not wish to save or share with others.

-This extension will keep the exported files to minimum size and keep your data private by saving only the visible data of your work.
+This extension will keep the exported files to **minimum size** and keep **your data private** by exporting only the visible data of your work.

-## Notes
+# Notes
 So far, I have only tested this extension in Inkscape 1.0, on Linux.
 I used the flatpak version, but I think it will work with the one from your distribution package manager as well.
 I don't know if it will work on Windows or macOS, yet.

+# License
+This project is licensed under the [MIT](https://github.com/StefanTraistaru/batch-export/blob/master/LICENSE.md) license.

-## 🙌 Become a supporter
+# 🙌 Become a supporter
 Help in maintaining this project by giving me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JDW4SPTJACYSJ&source=url)